 What is this subject about?

-In the first year you will study topics focusing on Family, Education, the Workplace, Music, Media, and Festivals and Traditions.
+In the first year you will study topics focusing on Family, Education, the Workplace, Music, Media, Festivals and Traditions.
 You will be given a wide variety of authentic materials including film, music, interactive online activities, language laboratory activities and the opportunity to work or stay in France on an exchange.
 You will also study a film in-depth.
 You will also have a weekly session with our language assistant to help prepare you for your oral exam.

-In addition to consolidating and extending the first year’s topics, you will study Immigration and Multiculturalism in France, and the Occupation.
+In the second year, you will consolidate and extend the first year’s topics.
+Furthermore, you will study Immigration and Multiculturalism in France, and the Occupation.
 You will also study a novel in-depth.
-As with the first year, you will have weekly sessions with our language assistant in preparation for the oral exam.
+As with the first year, you will have weekly sessions with our language assistant in preparation for your oral exam.